getcfs/megacfs/formic/server/README.md

 AID = account identifier
 FSID = filesystem identifier

-The following lists the group-store heirarchy where this meta information is stored.
+The following lists the group-store heirarchy where this meta information is stored:

 ## `/account/<aid>/<fsid>`

 These are of the type formicproto.MetaAccount2Filesystem, each containing just an FSID.
-Use /filesystem/<fsid> to lookup additional filesystem information.
+Use `/filesystem/<fsid>` to lookup additional filesystem information.

 ## `/filesystem/<fsid>`